 Google Analytics

-All of the features above are done by the Google Analytics JavaScript code, which is known as analytics.js or universal JavaScript, and it would be very good practice for LoginRadius users to combine it with the LoginRadius analytics tracking code.
+All of the features above are done by the Google Analytics JavaScript code (for example, using GA4 via gtag.js or Google Tag Manager), and it would be very good practice for LoginRadius users to combine it with the LoginRadius analytics tracking code.
 There are three major benefits of doing this:

 - Automatically track events which are happening;